TuxVinyards/qqX/README.md

   You must be able to type `quickemu` at a command prompt and get the quickemu usage screen.

 - The latest qqX release is available [here](https://github.com/TuxVinyards/qqX/releases/latest) but it is probably best to make your first download via the **code/clone** button.
-Also use the Github clone button for the latest bug fixes ....
+Also use the Github clone button for the very latest tweaks and bug fixes.

   No other software, support structures or dependancies are needed.

 - Extract the files & run the installer, usually right click, then run as program, or similar.

   Further notes are in the installer script itself.
-Users of Non-Filesystem_Hierarchy_Standard OS's such as NixOS, in particular, should read these & the notes to [#1](https://github.com/TuxVinyards/qqX/issues/1) raised by @flexiondotorg
+Users of Non Filesystem Hierarchy Standard OS's such as NixOS, in particular, should read these & the notes to [#1](https://github.com/TuxVinyards/qqX/issues/1) raised by @flexiondotorg

 The installer does requires a default VM folder: